Software is infrastructure: failures, successes, costs, and the case for formal verification: Challenges for computer science students

 \subsection{Automation}

-Given the size of real programs, we would like to have tools that for any program $P$, and for any every $\phi$ of the behaviour of $P$ \begin{enumerate}[(1)] \item decide whether $P$ enjoys $\phi$ or not, \item fully automatically, \item in finite time. \end{enumerate} These tools cannot exist.
-In the papers that arguably started Computer Science as a discipline \cite{Church1936-CHUAUP,DBLP:journals/x/Turing37}, \church and \turing have proven that \underline{in general} it is impossible for a program to decide whether a program $Q$ will terminate its execution.
-Henry Gordon Rice in $1954$ has shown that our predicament is fact worse: \underline{in general} every non trivial property of program behaviours is undecidable \cite{Rice1954-RICCOR-2}.
+Given the size of real programs, we would like to have tools that for any program $P$, for every property $\phi$ of the behaviour of $P$ \begin{enumerate}[(1)] \item decide whether $P$ enjoys $\phi$ or not, \item fully automatically, \item in finite time. \end{enumerate} {\em In general} these tools cannot exist.
+Around 1936 in the papers that arguably started Computer Science as a discipline \cite{Church1936-CHUAUP,DBLP:journals/x/Turing37}, \church and \turing have proven that {\em in general} it is impossible for a program (i.e. a tool) to decide whether the execution of a program $Q$ terminates.
+In $1954$ Henry Gordon Rice has shown that our predicament is in fact worse: {\em in general} every non trivial property of program behaviour is undecidable~\cite{Rice1954-RICCOR-2}.

-Note that these impossibility results hold \underline{in general}.
-More often than not, though, program analysis has to be carried out in very specific contexts, so the general limitations of the techniques are not a problem.
-In other terms, given that \cref{pt:finite} must hold, different trade offs between \cref{pt:exact-result} and \cref{pt:auto} can be found, which are good enough in practice.
+These impossibility results hold {\em in general}.
+More often than not, though, program analysis has to be carried out in very specific contexts, so the general limitations of the techniques may not be a problem.
+In other terms, given that \cref{pt:finite} above must hold, different trade-offs between \cref{pt:exact-result} and \cref{pt:auto} can be found, which suffice to meet practical purposes.
+For instance, in spite of the undecidability results of \cite{DBLP:journals/x/Turing37,Rice1954-RICCOR-2}, the halting problem is decidable for programming languages expressive enough to write device drivers \cite{DBLP:conf/cav/CookPR06}, and Turing machines with a lossy tape \cite{DBLP:journals/iandc/AbdullaJ96}; moreover in languages like \href{https://rocq-prover.org/}{Rocq}, recursion must be syntactically guarded, which guarantees that programs always terminate.

-For instance, in spite of the undecidability results of \cite{DBLP:journals/x/Turing37,Rice1954-RICCOR-2}, the halting problem is decidable for programming languages expressive enough to write device drivers \cite{DBLP:conf/cav/CookPR06}, and in languages like \href{https://rocq-prover.org/}{Rocq}, recursion must be syntactically guarded, which guarantees that expressible programs always terminate.
+Static type systems help finding nonsensical fragments of programs (i.e. texts), thereby ensuring that ``well-typed programs don't go wrong'' \cite{DBLP:journals/jcss/Milner78}.
+Arguably, type theory was conceived by \href{https://en.wikipedia.org/wiki/Bertrand_Russell}{Bertrand Russell} exactly with this purpose \cite{Russell1908-RUSMLA}, because nonsensical fragments of propositions are the ``reflexive fallacies'', i.e. the logical paradoxes, that type disciplines avoid: \begin{quote} The division of objects into types is necessitated by the reflexive fallacies which otherwise arise.
+These fallacies, as we saw, are to be avoided by what may be called the " vicious-circle principle;" i. e., [\ldots] "Whatever contains an apparent variable must not be a possible value of that variable." [\ldots] This is the guiding principle in what follows. \end{quote}